Silkenmeerkat/the-next-next-js/planning.md

 ## Technical steps to do mvp.
 1. Pull the entire "db" from github pf2e foundry  link (every few weeks refresh?) https://github.com/foundryvtt/pf2e/tree/master/packs/equipment
 2. Choose a cheap/free db solution.
-3. Store the data. (learn how :))
+3. Store the data.
-4. Build an interface that asks for number of party members + level of party.
+5. Build an interface that asks for number of party members + level of party.
-5. Calculate the request:
+6. Calculate the request:
     a.
 Get the value total for party. (this table: https://2e.aonprd.com/Rules.aspx?ID=581)
     b.
 Get recomended options + currency from table.
     c.
 Choose the number of items, add their values together and spit out currency amount.
-6. Build an interface that outputs the values.
+7. Build an interface that outputs the values.

 ## Nice to haves after core is done.